Available with Spatial Analyst license.

 Available with Image Analyst license.

-When building expressions in the Raster Calculator tool, clicking and double-clicking on the various layers, variables, buttons, and tool names available in the dialog box will help you to avoid syntax errors that may otherwise be made while typing.
+When building expressions in the Raster Calculator tool, clicking and double-clicking the various layers, variables, buttons, and tool names on the dialog box will help you to avoid syntax errors that may otherwise be made while typing.

 Since the expression entered in the Raster Calculator tool will be executed in Python, and Python is case sensitive, it is important to use the correct capitalization of the tool name.
 For example, to use the IsNull tool, be sure to type it as IsNull, instead of Isnull or isnull.

 When multiple Relational or Boolean operators are used in a sequence, the expression requires parentheses.
 For more information, refer to the usage tips listed in the Raster Calculator tool help.

 While Map Algebra is used both in the Raster Calculator and directly in Python, the following are differences in the syntax that you should be aware of:

 - Since there is a specific output parameter on the Raster Calculator tool dialog box, Map Algebra expressions do not include an output name and an equals sign (=) when using the Raster Calculator.

 - Only on the Raster Calculator tool dialog box can layer names be used directly with operators.
 When working in Python itself, layers must first be cast as Raster objects.

 - Similarly, only on the tool dialog box can Raster Calculator variables be contained within percent signs (%) or quotation marks (").